tyrantlink/plural/docs/docs/guide/getting-started.md

 ## Create a member

 - Use `/member new` and specify a name
-  - The combination of name and meta must be unique within a group
+  - The combination of name and custom id must be unique within a group
   - If you don't specify a group, "default" will be used (or created if it doesn't exist)
   - You can also add an avatar, and proxy tag with this command